 PTCBR believes that an integrated light rail and bus network is best placed to serve the current and future transport needs of Canberra, with high-capacity light rail connecting Canberra’s town centres, supported by frequent feeder bus services.

-With the introduction of light rail services in 2018, over a million bus kilometres will be made available from buses currently performing the Civic-Gungahlin rapid bus service.
+With the introduction of light rail services in 2019, over a million bus kilometres have been made available from buses that used perform the Civic-Gungahlin rapid bus service.
 As future stages of the light rail network are rolled out, more bus kilometres will be redirected towards providing frequent feeder services across the rest of Canberra.

 Current bus routes and timetables can be found at Transport Canberra‘s website.